-AMUN recommends the following general sources of information to use when researching your country and the issues of the Conference.
-Note that many of these sources are available on the Internet, either publicly or through subscriptions that are often held by your school library.
+AMUN recommends the following general sources of information to use when researching a country and the issues for the Conference.
+Many of these sources are available on the Internet, either publicly or through subscriptions held by school libraries.

 - United Nations Today (United Nations Department of Public Information) - The World Almanac or The Universal Almanac - Permanent Missions to the United Nations (e-mail for information on your nation and the specific issues under consideration) - United Nations Department of Public Information (e-mail for a publications list) - The Europa World Yearbook (Available in most library reference sections; contains detailed background on all countries and international organizations in the world) - United Nations Handbook (Published annually by the New Zealand Ministry of Foreign Affairs and Trade) - Various periodicals, including the United Nations Chronicle, New York Times, Christian Science Monitor, The Economist (Weekly), and Keesing's Record of World Events (Monthly).